-I held the PDGA Record and the Guinness World Record for the Most Disc Golf Holes Played in 24 Hours.
+I held the PDGA Record and the Guinness World Record for the Most Disc Golf Holes Played in 24 Hours in 2010.
 The record was 833 and I was able to be the first person to get over 1000 holes with 1002.
 I did this to help grow the sport and get it in the news.
 My story and a video can be seen from these threads: Dedicated Thread

 & Original Thread

 By the way, the pictures of my feet are not for the faint at heart.
 I also then helped others break my record after that, because that is how we continue to grow the sport.
 Keep getting it in the news.
 I always want to bring a positive light to Disc Golf.
 I really do love our community